Woodworkers' Popup Units Conversion Tool

 Information for beginners and a comprehensive list of resources can be found on the GAL website.
 The GAL and its quarterly journal American Lutherie is the single best source of lutherie info on the planet.
 You want to be a member of this organization.

 The Savart Journal is an open access online journal featuring peer reviewed research articles on all aspects of the science and technology of stringed musical instruments.
 Full text of all articles is available for all readers.
 Readers do not need to register or login to view articles.
 Articles are published continuously as they are received and reviewed.
 The journal is named after and inspired by the work of 19th century French physicist Felix Savart, an early researcher in the acoustics of stringed musical instruments.
-The Savart Journal is made available through the efforts of volunteer editorial and review staffs, and is published in collaboration with the Guild of American Luthiers.
+The Journal is made available through the efforts of volunteer editorial and review staffs, and is published in collaboration with the Guild of American Luthiers.

 There are regional luthier organizations all over the country.
 I live in the Boston area, and am privileged to be a member of New England Luthiers.
 The membership includes a diverse group of incredibly knowledgeable folks.
-The monthly meetings offer a wealth of information.
+The meetings offer a wealth of information.

 There are a number of sources for information on how to build instruments, but there are few if any that provide information on how to do it as an instrument building business.
 Dana's site has a wealth of info on what it takes to be able to produce instruments on a small scale commercial basis.
 If you intend to build instruments for a living there is no better advice than to heed what Dana has so say.